 Issue: Exclusionary agreements not to compete

-On May 7, 2015, the California Supreme Court resoundingly endorsed consumers’ right to challenge pharmaceutical pay-for-delay settlements under California competition law.
-Reversing a previous grant of summary judgment to Bayer and Barr, whose $398.1 million deal blocked access to affordable generic versions of the widely prescribed antibiotic Cipro for nearly seven years, the Court held that “[p]arties illegally restrain trade when they privately agree to substitute consensual monopoly in place of potential competition.”
+On May 7, 2015, the California Supreme Court reversed the grant of summary judgment to Defendants and resoundingly endorsed the rights of consumers to challenge pharmaceutical pay-for-delay settlements under California competition law.
+The Court held that “[p]arties illegally restrain trade when they privately agree to substitute consensual monopoly in place of potential competition.”

 Further information on the settlement and distribution of funds can be found at www.ciprosettlement.com.